A semiparametric generalized exponential regression model with a principled distance-based prior: Data Application

-We formulate our model such that the rate parameter of the GE distribution in the regression is influenced by the covariate \quotes{Year} $(T)$.
-Then, if $Y_t$ represents our response variable of daily rainfall, our model is given as We conducted the analysis using two distinct models.
+In our case, except for the rainfall measures and the corresponding year information, we do not have access to additional covariates.
+Hence, we consider the year $T$ as a covariate in our analysis and assume it is defined over the continuous interval $[1901,2022]$, i.e. if $Y_t$ denotes a rainfall measure for year $t$, our model is given by $Y_t | T = t \overset{\textrm{Indep}}{\sim} \textrm{GE}(\alpha, \lambda(t)), ~~t=1901,\ldots,2022$.
+We conduct the analysis using two distinct models based on two different choices of $\lambda(t)$.
 The first model employs a parametric approach to model the rate parameter, while the second model is our proposed semiparametric formulation.
-We employed a simple linear regression model for the rate parameter in the parametric setting, given as $\lambda_{(L)}(t)$ in \eqref{eq:data_app_two models}.
-On the other hand, for the semiparametric regression, we adopted the suggested basis spline regression form presented in \eqref{eq:Basis splines}.
-While Section \ref{subsec:theo_regression} outlines the theory in a broader context, it is important to note that in practical application, we lack access to multiple covariate data.
-We have only one covariate (Year), and consequently, in this section, we take $P=1$.
-With this, our model takes the form given as $\lambda_{(NL)}(t)$ in \eqref{eq:data_app_two models} given by
+We employ a simple linear regression model for the rate parameter in the parametric setting, given as $\lambda_{(\textrm{L})}(t)$ in \eqref{eq:data_app_two models}.
+On the other hand, for the semiparametric regression, we adopt the basis spline regression form presented in \eqref{eq:Basis splines} and choose $\lambda_{(\textrm{NL})}(t)$ in \eqref{eq:data_app_two models} as

-We employed Bayesian methods to estimate the model parameters.
-As the exploratory analysis shows a strong contraction of the considered GE distribution towards its base model, the exponential one, we used the proposed PC prior for the shape parameter $\alpha$ and chose independent flat Gaussian priors for the regression parameters.
-As discussed in Section [\ref{sec:Inference}], we resorted to the MCMC techniques to draw inferences about the model parameters.
+We employ Bayesian methods to estimate the model parameters.
+As the exploratory analysis shows a strong resemblance of the considered GE distribution towards its base model, i.e., the exponential distribution, we use the proposed PC prior for the shape parameter $\alpha$ and choose independent weakly-informative Gaussian priors with mean zero and variance 100 for the regression parameters.
+As discussed in Section \ref{sec:Inference}, we use MCMC techniques to draw inferences about the model parameters.